 Note that by Theorem 5.3, it holds that $\ell(n) \leq 2^{s_1(n) + \log_2 s_1(n)} \cdot n$.
-We stress the fact that l is not upper-bounded by s_1 itself (as in the analogous case of time-bounded computation), but rather by $\exp(s_1)$.
+We stress the fact that l is not bounded by s_1 itself (as in the analogous case of time-bounded computation), but rather by $\exp(s_1)$.

 Things get much more complicated when we turn to general (space-bounded) reductions, especially when referring to general reductions that make a non-constant number of queries.
-A preliminary issue is defining the space-complexity of general reductions (i.e., of oracle machines).
-In the standard definition, the length of the queries and answers is not counted in the space-complexity, but the queries of the reduction (resp., answers given to it) are written on (resp., read from) a special device that is write-only (resp., read-only) for the reduction (and read-only (resp., write-only) for the invoked oracle).
-Note that these convention are analogous to the conventions regarding input and output (as well as fit the definitions of space-bounded many-to-one reductions that were outlined in the foregoing items).
+A preliminary issue is defining the space complexity of general reductions (i.e., of oracle machines).
+In the standard definition, the length of the queries and answers is not counted in the space complexity, but the queries of the reduction (resp., answers given to it) are written on (resp., read from) a special device that is write-only (resp., read-only) for the reduction (and read-only (resp., write-only) for the invoked oracle).
+Note that these convention are analogous to the conventions regarding input and output (as well as fit the definitions of space-bounded many-to-one reductions (see Section 5.2.2)).
+This suffices for general reductions that make a single query, but more difficulties arise when the reduction makes several adaptive queries (i.e., queries that depend on the answers to prior queries).